Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ## Weapons

-## Big-star weapons
+### Big-star weapons

 Every character in the game has a selection of big-star weapons.
 They start with a very low attack power but gain a large boost after you build their compatibility, enough to usually (but not always) end up being more powerful than fully powered lv.
 4 weapons.

 Big-star weapons also have hidden character-specific effects.
 Credits to [wowitsyugi's weapon FAQ](https://gamefaqs.gamespot.com/ps4/778279-warriors-orochi-3-ultimate/faqs/64178) which contains some original information regarding this.
 It's unknown if every character has a hidden big-star weapon effect.
-If true, most of them are unknown to this date.
+If they do, most are unknown to this date.

-## Mystic weapons
+### Mystic weapons

 Mystic weapons are a special category of weapons which were added in Warriors Orochi 3 Ultimate and can only be unlocked in specific levels with specific characters.
 Their power level is above lv.
 4 weapons but under lv.
 5 weapons, which means they unfortunately end up becoming obsolete in late game.